clareliguori/spinnaker-ecs-devel/README.md

 Wait for Clouddriver to start up by checking the logs in ~/dev/spinnaker/logs/clouddriver.log.

 You should now be able to reach the Spinnaker interface at http://localhost:9000.
+See [DEMO.md](DEMO.md) for instructions on how to create a sample Spinnaker pipeline.

 ## Test Spinnaker code changes